fastlane/fastlane/README.md

 match(app_identifier: "tools.fastlane.app.today_widget", type: "appstore")
 ```

-`match` will even use the same one git repository for all bundle identifiers.
+`match` can even use the same one git repository for all bundle identifiers.

 ### Setup Xcode project